teuk/mediabot_v3/docs/WIT_QUIP.md

 people.
 A dedicated bounded observer keeps at most eight lines of 240 characters within five minutes.
 It drops commands, bot triggers and known bot text.
 Configure `main.BOT_NICKS` accurately: unknown automation cannot be identified reliably.
+Automation that should remain visible to other bot features but must never feed Wit or Quip belongs in `main.WIT_IGNORE_NICKS`.
+The sample configuration sets it to `Coin`; matching is case-insensitive and follows the IRC nickname casemap.
+An ignored nick cannot trigger a request and none of its text enters the eight-line context window.
+An upgraded instance whose private configuration does not yet contain the key also defaults to `Coin`; an explicit value may add or replace the configured names.

 Commands and known bot output leave a 30-second breathing space.
 Active local games, active Spark events and pending Spark AI work also block a Quip request